leloco/apokata/README.md

 - **Infrastructure as Code (IaC)**: Git serves as the single source of truth for the entire environment.
 By leveraging OpenTofu (Terraform) for declarative provisioning and Ansible for automated configuration management, the entire infrastructure is version-controlled, auditable, and fully reproducible from scratch.

+- **Dual-Stack Setup**: Every device and service—including both DNS resolvers—is configured for full IPv4 and IPv6 connectivity.
+This ensures future-proof access and eliminates "bottlenecks" in modern network environments.

 - **Secure CI/CD (GitHub & Self-Hosted Runners)**: While GitHub is used as the primary platform for transparency and collaboration, all automation workflows are executed on Self-Hosted Runners.
 This architecture ensures that specific infrastructure credentials and deployment tasks remain entirely within the private network, eliminating the need to expose internal APIs to the public internet.

 ## What is running on